sakloui/jorban-martysmods.github.io/docs/basic_reshade/utilizing_reshade.md

 10. `Post-save command arguments`:

-  * This option allows the users to specify what arguments are passed to the executable that was provided in `Post-save command`
+  * This option lets you specify arguments for the executable provided in `Post-save command`.
+Supported macros include:

-    * This argument allows support for macros to specify:

-      * %AppName% - Name of the current application.
+      * %AppName% - Current application name.

-      * %PresetName% - Name of the preset applied at the moment of a screenshot.
+      * %PresetName% - Name of the preset applied when the screenshot was taken.

-      * %Date% - Current date argument (in the format of '%s' or seconds.)
+      * %Date% - Current date (in '%s' or seconds format).

-		  * %DateYear% - Year component of current date.

-		  * %DateMonth% - Month component of current date.

-		  * %DateDay% - Day component of current date.
+        * %DateYear%, %DateMonth%, %DateDay% - Year, month, and day components of the current date.

-		  * %Time% - The current time argument (in format of '%s' or seconds.)
+      * %Time% - Current time (in '%s' or seconds format).

-		  * %TimeHour% - Hour component of the current time.

-		  * %TimeMinute% - Minute component of the current time.

-		  * %TimeSecond% - Second component of the current time.

-		  * %TimeMS% - Milliseconds fraction of the current time.
+        * %TimeHour%, %TimeMinute%, %TimeSecond%, %TimeMS% - Hour, minute, second, and millisecond components of the current time.

-      * %TargetPath% - Lists the full path of the screenshot file to the Post-save software.
+      * %TargetPath% - Full path of the screenshot file.

-      * %TargetDir% - Lists the directory of the of the screenshot file to the Post-save software.
+      * %TargetDir% - Directory of the screenshot file.

-      * %TargetFileName% - Lists the full name of the of the screenshot file to the Post-save software.
+      * %TargetFileName% - Full name of the screenshot file.

-      * %TargetExt% - Lists the extension of the of the screenshot file to the Post-save software.
+      * %TargetExt% - Extension of the screenshot file.

-      * %TargetName% - Lists the name of the of the screenshot file without the file extension to the Post-save software.
+      * %TargetName% - Name of the screenshot file without the extension.

-      * %Count% - Number of screenshots taken within your current session.
+      * %Count% - Number of screenshots taken in the current session.

+---

 11. `Post-save command working directory`:

-  * This argument allows for the user to define the area that the software they want to execute for Post-save processing is in.
+  * This option lets you define the directory for the Post-save processing software.

+---

 12. `Hide post-save command window`:

-  * This toggle allows for the user to state if they want the window of the application that they have specified to make Post-save processing to visable or hidden.

-    * By default this option is set to off, allowing the program to fully open and be visable to the user.
+  * This toggle lets you choose whether to show or hide the window of the Post-save processing application.
+By default, this option is off, so the program window is visible.

 </details>